juliansoh/BentleyAIImmersionDay2025/README.md

 - Go to [https://copilotstudio.microsoft.com](https://copilotstudio.microsoft.com) and log in.
 - Create an agent that will:
    - Use the above OneDrive folder that you created, and the files in it, as a knowledge source
-   - Do NOT use publicly accessible sites as a source
+   - Do NOT use the AI's general knowledge.
+Make the OneDrive folder the authoritative source for all answers.
-   - Test your agent to see if it is working
+   - Test your agent to see if it is working.
+If you used the files in the sample folder, your agent should be able to answer these questions (but do not restrict your testing to just these questions):
+      - "What are the requirements for MicroStation?"
+      - "What are the data file variables for MicroStation?"
+      - "Give me high level instructions for developing applications using MDL."
+      - "What does Bentley Systems do?"
+- Note your observations (examples but not limited to the following examples):
+   - Does the agent answer questions that are not covered in by the documents in the folder?
+   - How did you test/confirm the above?
+   - Does it handle translation for you?
+What langugaes?